Claudio Ranieri: Sampdoria

 On 12 October 2019, Ranieri signed a contract with Sampdoria, which would see him remain as the club's manager until 2021; at the time of his appointment, the team were sitting in last place in Serie A. He guided them to fifteenth place at the end of the season.
-Following a ninth-place finish in the following season, Ranieri announced he would not be renewing his contract and would be leaving the club.
+Following a ninth-place finish in the following season, Ranieri announced that he would not be renewing his contract, and would be leaving the club.

 Watford

 On 4 October 2021, Watford announced Ranieri as their new head coach on a two-year contract.
-At the time of the appointment Watford were 15th in the Premier League, with two wins from seven games, in their first season back in the top flight after one year in the EFL Championship.
-Despite having achieved some remarkable results, such as a 2–5 thrashing of Everton at Goodison Park and a 4–1 humbling of Manchester United, on 24 January 2022, Ranieri was sacked following a run of poor results that left the club sitting in the relegation zone.
+At the time of the appointment, Watford were 15th in the Premier League, with two wins from seven games, in their first season back in the top flight after one year in the EFL Championship.
+Despite having achieved some remarkable results, such as a 2–5 thrashing of Everton at Goodison Park and a 4–1 humbling of Manchester United, on 24 January 2022, Ranieri was sacked, following a run of poor results that left the club sitting in the relegation zone.

 Return to Cagliari

-On 23 December 2022, Serie B promotion hopefuls Cagliari announced the appointment of Ranieri as their new head coach, effective from 1 January 2023; this marked Ranieri's return in charge of the Sardinian club, his previous stint having been between 1988 and 1991 and being characterized by two consecutive promotions from Serie C to Serie A.
+On 23 December 2022, Serie B promotion hopefuls Cagliari announced the appointment of Ranieri as their new head coach, effective from 1 January 2023; this marked Ranieri's return in charge of the Sardinian club, his previous stint having been between 1988 and 1991 and being characterized by two consecutive promotions from Serie C to Serie A. After guiding Cagliari to fifth place in the regular season, Ranieri eventually succeeded in leading the Sardinians to promotion to Serie A, after defeating Bari in a two-legged final, thanks to an injury-time goal by Leonardo Pavoletti, thus marking his second promotion to the top flight with the Rossoblu.

+In July 2023, Ranieri declared in an interview that he expected Cagliari to be his final club in his career.

+On 19 May 2024, Ranieri's Cagliari defeated Sassuolo 2–0 away from home on the penultimate match-day of the 2023–24 Serie A season, which meant they mathematically avoided relegation to Serie B. Two days later, on 21 May 2024, Ranieri announced he would step down as coach after the final matchday, also confirming Cagliari would be his final coaching club.
+He later said he may only consider offers from national teams, while closed the door for clubs.
+He made his final club appearance as coach on 23 May, in a 3–2 home defeat to Fiorentina, on the last day of the Serie A season; he was given a standing ovation by the crowd before the match.
+This was Ranieri's 912th appearance as a manager in one of Europe's top five leagues, since making his Serie A debut as a coach in 1990–91; during this period, only Arsène Wenger totaled more top-flight league appearances as a coach (988).
+Cagliari finished the season in 16th place, with 36 points.